-Taliesen West: How Frank Lloyd Wright Really Lived There
+Taliesin West: How Frank Lloyd Wright Really Lived There

 Frank Lloyd Wright's Taliesen West

-Recently, I visited Taliesen West, Frank Lloyd Wright’s winter home and architecture school in the desert outside of Scottsdale, Arizona.
+Recently, I visited Taliesin West, Frank Lloyd Wright’s winter home and architecture school in the desert outside of Scottsdale, Arizona.
 Our tour guide reveled in recounting the intimate details of Wright’s personal life in his winter retreat and I can’t wait to share them with you.
 Plenty is written elsewhere about his architectural theories.
 Let’s get to the fun stuff.

 Frank Lloyd Wright's Taliesen West

-Frank Lloyd Wright was prompted to build Taliesen West after he almost died of pneumonia during a harsh Wisconsin winter.
+Frank Lloyd Wright was prompted to build Taliesin West after he almost died of pneumonia during a harsh Wisconsin winter.
 He also was sick of paying his high Wisconsin winter heating bills.
 Who else hates winter bills?
 Wright became acquainted with the Phoenix/Scottsdale area as a consultant on Phoneix’s Biltmore Hotel and eventually found 640 acres that he purchased in 1937 for a song: $3.50/acre.

-Since he was escaping the dreary cold, snow and ice, Wright embraced natural light and warm air when he designed Taliesen West.
+Since he was escaping the dreary cold, snow and ice, Wright embraced natural light and warm air when he designed Taliesin West.
 Many spaces have soft filtered light and are easily opened to the outdoors.

 Frank Lloyd Wright. and Taliesen West in Scottsdale Arizona